* This is the Consumer Version. *

 Healthy people may faint when standing still for a long time (most common in soldiers, a phenomenon called parade ground syncope), because the leg muscles have to be active to help return blood to the heart.

 Sitting or standing up too quickly can cause fainting, because the change in position causes blood to pool in the legs, resulting in a fall in blood pressure.
-Normally, the body quickly increases the heart rate and constricts blood vessels to maintain blood pressure (see High Blood Pressure : The Body's Control of Blood Pressure).
+Normally, the body quickly increases the heart rate and constricts blood vessels to maintain blood pressure (see page High Blood Pressure : The Body's Control of Blood Pressure).
 If the body does not compensate in these ways, light-headedness is common and fainting may rarely occur.
-Certain brain and spinal cord disorders, prolonged bed rest, and certain drugs (particularly those used to treat high blood pressure) can interfere with this compensation and lead to fainting when standing up (see Dizziness or Light-Headedness When Standing Up).
+Certain brain and spinal cord disorders, prolonged bed rest, and certain drugs (particularly those used to treat high blood pressure) can interfere with this compensation and lead to fainting when standing up (see page Dizziness or Light-Headedness When Standing Up).

 Hormonal changes in early pregnancy sometimes lead to fainting.

-Low blood sugar (hypoglycemia—see Hypoglycemia) initially causes confusion, light-headedness, shakiness, and other symptoms, but if hypoglycemia is severe or prolonged, people can lose consciousness.
+Low blood sugar (hypoglycemia—see page Hypoglycemia) initially causes confusion, light-headedness, shakiness, and other symptoms, but if hypoglycemia is severe or prolonged, people can lose consciousness.
 Because these other symptoms usually occur before fainting, people with hypoglycemia usually have some warning before they faint.
 Usually, the cause of hypoglycemia is use of drugs for diabetes, particularly insulin .
 Rarely, people have a tumor that secretes insulin .

 Less common but more serious causes include